ivanMS2222/azure-terraform-lab/README.md

 • The project is structured to facilitate growth and reuse.

 • You can extend it with other modules such as databases, load balancers, or CI/CD integration.

-• To manage state remotely, configure the backend.tf file and create the corresponding storage container.